radu-arama4/SDTM-Labs/Lab#2/README.md

   * Topic of the laboratory work;
   * Author;
   * Introduction/Theory/Motivation;
-  * Implementation & Explanation (you can include code snippets as well);
+  * Implementation & Explanation (you can include code snippets as well):
+    * Indicate the location of the code snippet;
+    * Emphasize the main idea and motivate the usage of the pattern;
   * Results/Screenshots/Conclusions;

 __3. In order to make the evaluation as optimal as possible we will have a quiz on this topic;__